REAL ID Requirements Checker | VisaVerge Tools

 If you don't plan to do any of these activities, you can continue to use a standard driver's license or ID card for driving, voting, accessing hospitals, applying for federal benefits, and other everyday activities.

 If you have a valid U.S. passport or passport card, these are acceptable alternatives to a REAL ID for domestic air travel and entering federal facilities.
-You can continue to use your passport instead of obtaining a REAL ID.
+Other acceptable forms of ID include:

 • U.S. Department of Defense ID